 You can attach one or multiple photos (and/or PDF files for Personal Edition users) to any property, rental unit, agreement/tenant, payment, expense, etc. you register within the app.

-To delete previously attached photos, tap on photo to get list of all related photos/files, then swipe on photo from right to left to reveal delete button.
-With the same gesture you can also set key photo/image which will be displayed as main photo for respective entity (property, rental unit, tenant, payment, expense, etc).
+To delete previously attached photos, tap on a photo to get a list of all related photos/files, then swipe on a photo from right to left to reveal the delete button.
+With the same gesture you can also set key photo/image which will be displayed as the main photo for the respective entity (property, rental unit, tenant, payment, expense, etc).

-If your spreadsheet app stil strugles with opening exported .csv file, try to use File-Import menu in the spreadsheet app instead of opening .csv file with double-click or File-Open (in different spreadsheet apps/versions Import function can be located in different menu).
-Usually Import function allows you to specify column separator for every file you are importing.
+If app is still struggling with opening an exported .csv file, try using the File-Import menu in the spreadsheet app instead of opening the .csv file with a double-click or File-Open (in different spreadsheet apps/versions the Import function can be located in different menus).
+Usually the Import function allows you to specify the column and/or decimal separator for every file you are importing.

-As a last resort - you can use free/open-source spreadsheet apps (like LibreOffice that will allow to specify column separator on every file open operation), then just save you file a spreadsheet format of you choice using File-Save as.. or File-Export.
+As a last resort - you can use free/open-source spreadsheet apps (like LibreOffice that will allow to specify column/decimal separator on every file open operation), then just save your file in a spreadsheet format of your choice using File-Save as.. or File-Export.

-If you have already purchased app extra features on old/other device and if you are using the same iTunes Store account you can restore your previous purchases.
+If you have already purchased extra features on an older or another device and are using the same iTunes Store account, you can restore your previous purchases.

-Make sure you have logged in iTunes Store with the account you used to download app and purchased features via in-app purchase - check in the Settings.app check iTunes & App Store section.
+Make sure you are logged into iTunes Store with the account you used to download the app and purchase features in-app - check the iTunes & App Store section in the Settings.app.

-Then use [Already purchased?] button at the bottom of Settings-Upgrade screen on your device.
-This will restore all purchases you have made before.
+Then use the [Already purchased?] button at the bottom of Settings-Upgrade screen on your device.
+This will restore all the purchases you have made before.

-If, for some reason you can’t restore, it might happen that previous purchase was not fully completed (it might happen on App Store errors or unexpected network connection interruptions).
-In this situation it is safe to use Buy button - you won’t be charged twice, after you will confirm purchase, App Store will let you know that you have already purchased feature if App Store has charged you for this in-app purchase before.
+If for some reason the restore is not working, it may be because the the previous purchase was not fully completed – it might happen due to App Store errors or unexpected network connection interruptions.
+In this case it is safe to use the Buy button - you will not be charged twice.
+After you confirm your purchase, App Store will let you know that you have already purchased this feature in-app if App Store has charged you for it before.

-App currently is for singe-device use and does not have sync (over cloud) support between devices.
-While technically you can backup and restore (if you purchased Personal Edition features) both ways to move changes from one device to another device, it is not recommended because restore always fully replaces app data on the device with the data from your selected backup.
-This approach has a risk you that you will accidentally replace your latest changes with older backup copy of the data.
+The app is currently for single-device use and does not have sync (over cloud) support between devices.
+While technically you can back up and restore both ways to move any changes from one device to another (if you have purchased Personal Edition features), it is not recommended – as restore always fully replaces app data on the device with the data from your selected backup.
+This approach puts you at risk of accidentally replacing your latest changes with older backup copy of the data.